ixis/codeception-module-drupal-user-registry/README.md

             root:
                 username: root           # Username for user with uid 1.
                 password: root           # Password for user with uid 1.
+            username-prefix: robot       # Use this string instead of the default 'test' for prefixing test usernames.
 ```

 ### Required configuration